 When renovating a period property you are likely to find yourself faced with floors that are less than ideal in terms of our modern expectations.
-They can be uneven, damp, cold or just plain ugly.
-In some cases they may be one of the original features that attracted you to the property in the first place, but are hard to live with for one of the reasons above.
+They can be uneven, damp or cold — or often all three.

 It was very common for quarry tiles and parquet, as well as flagstones, to be laid on nothing more than earth, ash or sand.
 While this in itself is not a huge problem, it makes for a very cold floor underfoot as there is rarely any insulation and, in the case of parquet, can mean damp can sometimes come up through the floor, particularly if a covering such as a thick rug is laid over it.